Lost!: Release and reception

 "Lost!" was released as a promotional CD single in September 2008.
 On 10 November 2008, Coldplay officially released a four-track digital EP of "Lost!", confirming the song's status as a single.

 The song has been well received by critics.
 Will Hermes of Rolling Stone magazine noted "Lost!" as "probably" the "album's most sublime pop moment".
 NME's critic Mark Beaumont had the same view of Hermes, complimenting, "It's not until ['Lost!'] – all church organ funkiness, stomporific handclap rhythms and Chris pouting like a preacher in a jacuzzi full of strippers – that [Viva la Vida] really hits its stride."
 Chris Jones of BBC writes, "...
 'Lost!' seems to sport bongos in its mix, yet it's the plaintive voice with its vague sense of regret, the lifts from minor key piano forays into vast, pumping rock and also a strident optimism that people are going to come here for."
 Ryan Dombal of Pitchfork had the same sentiment: "Thanks to a bubbling bit of exotic percussion that wouldn't sound out of place on Peter Gabriel's latter-day LPs, 'Lost!' is transformed from Just Another Coldplay Song into a uniquely alluring smash and live staple for years to come."
 An article in The Guardian lambasted "Lost!": "This song is a deflated balloon, or, put another way, a used empty condom.
-He has, I think, merged visual, audio and textual into a kind of polysensory jam; no part of it works without the other two."
+He has, I think, merged visual, audio and textual into a kind of polysensory jam".

 Since it did not match the commercial success of the album's previous singles, "Lost!" charted in some countries during the week of the album being released and due to high digital sales, despite not officially being a single at the time.
 It has charted most notably the United Kingdom where it peaked at number 54 in the UK Singles Chart and in the United States where it debuted at number 94 on the Billboard Hot 100.
 The single has peaked at number 10 on the Billboard Hot Modern Rock Tracks.
 Its UK peak made the single Coldplay's first to fail to chart in the UK Top 40 although considering the fact that it was not physically released (though it was still available as a download at the time).

 Buoyed by the band's success at the 2009 Grammy Awards, a live Grammy performance of the single featuring Jay-Z was released exclusively to iTunes, spurring download sales.
 As a result, "Lost!" achieved a new peak position on the Billboard Hot 100, re-entering at number 40.
 Billboard called the collaboration a "gloomy instrumentation with a series of drums and claps that perfectly fits the lyrical content of the song and makes the transition from Martin's singing to Jay's rapping seem effortless."
-Christian Hoard of Rolling Stone, in his review of Prospekt's March, praised "Lost+" as containing a "great Jay-Z cameo."
+Christian Hoard of Rolling Stone praised "Lost+" for containing a "great Jay-Z cameo" while reviewing Prospekt's March.
+In 2009, NPO Radio 2 ranked the song at number 497 on their annual Top 2000.